 - Building blocks: Fields of the web forms are the basic building blocks of any web form.

 - Label alignment: There are 3 ways to align the label: left, top, and right align.
-All these have their advantages and disadvantages, but most used is the top align label as it requires less horizontal space, is easy to process, and supports multi-language forms.
+All these have their advantages and disadvantages, but the most used is the top align label as it requires less horizontal space, is easy to process, and supports multi-language forms.

 Along with left align the latest trend shows of having a top-aligned label only when the user clicks on the placeholder to fill the text.

-- The input types: Arranging the input fields like text box, check box, radio buttons, submit buttons collect the required data.
+- The input types: Arranging the input fields like text box, check box, radio buttons, and submit buttons collect the required data.
 Align them in proper sequence and required pixels.

 - Field length: Sometimes the field length acts as an affordance by giving the hint of text length.
 Not only the field length but also the button colors and field shape show the consequences of users’ actions.

 - Good defaults: Defaults assist users in filling out the long forms quickly.
 Like a tab, click to the next field, or the hints if the entered value is not acceptable to the system.

 Forms are used to collect data, for the companies dealing with banking and insurance require lots of user details.
 Here, the web forms designed can try fetching the most obvious details like the bank details.
 Dividing the multi-step forms into chunks, steps, or screens with the required navigation makes it easy for the users to fill in the grouped details.

 UX writing smoothens communication between the web and users.
 The questions, labels of the input field, and the gateway way screen prompt the expected example completion time, is a way to guide the users.
 Handling the empty states or during the onboarding of users using tooltips, contextual helper, form title, or feedback text all fall under UX writing, aiming for hurdle-free user goals.